dawoodhussain/High-level-System-Design/DistributedUniqueIdGenerator/README.md

 ## Next Enhancements
 1. Modify the logic to have Casualty for the unique id generated.
 2. Utilize Docker compose to replicate app servers instead of duplicating code.
+3. Deploy it to Azure web API management.
+Try pulling the configurable values from Azure App configuration instead of project specific appsettings.json file